Lancaster Castle: Foundation

-Roger de Poitou fled England in 1102 after participating in a failed rebellion against the new king, Henry I. As a result, the king confiscated the Honour of Lancaster, which included the castle.
+Roger de Poitou fled England in 1102 after participating in a failed family rebellion in support of Robert Curthose against the new king, Henry I. As a result, the king confiscated the Honour of Lancaster, which included the castle.
 The Honour changed hands several times.
 Henry granted it to Stephen of Blois, his nephew and later king.
 When the Anarchy erupted in 1139 – a civil war between Stephen and Empress Matilda for the English throne – the area was in turmoil.
 Stephen secured his northern frontier by allowing David I of Scotland to occupy the Honour in 1141.
 It is possible that David refortified the castle at this time.
 Due to a lack of investigation, there is little evidence to suggest additions to Lancaster in the mid-12th century.
 However, the uncertain construction date of the keep means that the King of Scotland could have been responsible for building it.
 The war came to an end in 1153.
 It was agreed that after Stephen died, he would be succeeded by Henry Plantagenet (later King Henry II), Matilda's son.
 Part of the agreement was that the King of Scotland would relinquish the Honour of Lancaster, which would be held by William, Stephen's son.
 After William's death in 1164, the Honour of Lancaster again came under royal control when Henry II gained possession of the Honour.

 On the death of Henry II, the Honour passed to his son, Richard the Lionheart, who gave it to his brother, Prince John, in the hope of securing his loyalty.
 One of the functions castles served was as a prison; the first record of the castle being used in this way was in 1196, although the role became much more important after the English Civil War.
 Since the 12th century, the monarch appointed a sheriff to maintain the peace in Lancashire, a role usually filled by the duke and based at the castle.
 In the late 12th and early 13th century, many timber castles founded during the Norman Conquest were rebuilt in stone.
 Lancaster was one such castle.
 Building in stone was expensive and time-consuming.
 For example, the late 12th-century stone keep at Peveril Castle in Derbyshire cost around £200, although something on a much larger scale, such as the vast Château Gaillard cost an estimated £15,000 to £20,000 and took several years to complete.
 For many castles, the expenditure is unknown.
 However, work on royal castles was often documented in Pipe Rolls, which began in 1155.
 The Rolls show that John spent over £630 on digging a ditch outside Lancaster's south and west walls, and for the construction of "the King's lodgings".
 This probably referred to what is now known as Adrian's Tower.
 His successor, Henry III also spent large sums on Lancaster: £200 in 1243 and £250 in 1254 for work on the gatehouse and creating a stone curtain wall.